UAlbanyArchives/mailbagit/README.md

 `pip install mailbag[gui]`

 If it is installed correctly, the GUI will run using the `mailbagit-gui` command.

+##### GUI on Windows

 There is a [known issue](https://github.com/UAlbanyArchives/mailbag/issues/155) where the GUI does not fully run on Windows.
 It will boot and lets you enter options but then fails to run when you click "start."
 Instead, try creating a file called `mailbagit-gui.py` with the contents:

 ```
 from mailbag import gui